Developer’s Guide on Sending HTML Emails in Go: SMTP and Email API Covered

 In this step-by-step article, I’ll show you how to send HTML emails in Go using both an SMTP server and an email API.

 As the sending solution, I’ve used Mailtrap SMTP/API for its reliability and ease-of-use.
-On top of that, I’ll also cover email testing and make sure our HTML emails look just the way we intend them to.

 The code snippets I provide are compatible with Go 1.13 and above.